Pastoral Care and Support for students

 The College is committed to providing a safe and secure environment for all members of the College.
 We do not tolerate bullying, victimisation and harassment, including hate speech.
 The College has a Protection from Harassment and Bullying Policy.
-A copy of this policy is available on the College’s website or from Senior Tutors.
+Our Protection from Harassment and Bullying Policy can be found on the College website.

 In order to ensure that we remain a very successful College it is important that you have the opportunity to provide feedback on all aspects of College life.